 Information Technology: Career options for IT graduates are also good and similar.
 IT Professionals can get jobs in a wide range of work sectors such as finance, arts, medicine, defense, and other areas.
 Opportunities for IT Specialists are also available in various IT firms all over India, some of the leading IT Companies like Infosys, TCS, Wipro, Accenture, HCL Infotech, IBM, etc. recruit such professionals.
 If you have your interest in working at PSU's then you must apply for job opportunities in major public sector firms like BSNL, ISRO, CDIT, CDAC, etc.

-Students who have successfully completed their bachelor degree programme in Computer Science or Information technology can opt for advanced studies or any higher specialization course in their related area.
-Engineering graduates may pursue Master degree in different areas like M.tech, M.E, MBA, MSc, M.Phil, or Ph.D.
+Students who have successfully completed their bachelor's degree program in Computer Science or Information technology can opt for advanced studies or any higher specialization course in their related area.
+Engineering graduates may pursue a Master degree in different areas like M.tech, M.E, MBA, MSc, M.Phil, or Ph.D.
 For this, they can choose a college in India or they can go abroad for completing their higher education.
 This will further polish their technical as well as administrative skills.

-Keeping in mind about the difference between CSE and IT streams, you need to select a field.
+Keeping in mind the difference between CSE and IT streams, you need to select a field.
 Don't start your selection with payscale, start it by your self-interest.
-Taking at a right decision in this initial phase will lead you to a blooming future ahead.
+Taking the right decision in this initial phase will lead you to a blooming future ahead.

 So, are you all set to learn and inspire tomorrow’s world?
 Do remember.
-Choosing a right career is not enough, taking determined steps is all just required.
+Choosing the right career is not enough, taking determined steps is all just required.
 All the best, champs!